 The vast majority of vehicle accident claims will be resolved through a settlement with insurance carriers in Virginia, with only a small number of cases going to an actual personal injury trial.
 Regardless of how your case is settled, it is crucial to work with trusted medical and economic experts who can properly calculate total expected losses.

-How to Pay for a Virginia Beach Car Accident Lawyer
+How Much Does it Cost to Hire a Virginia Beach Car Accident Attorney?

 You will not be responsible for paying any upfront or out-of-pocket costs while your case is ongoing.